Jeznar/GitRepo/Spells/3rd_Level/README.md

 ### Clairvoyance

-Nothing more than a tested SRD implmentation.
+Nothing more than a tested SRD implementation.
 It will be handled between players and GM.
 Nothing special.

 [*Back to 3rd Level Spell List*](#3rd-level-spells)